Our commitment to you

 Public Services Ombudsman for Wales

 We take your concerns and complaints seriously and try to learn from any mistakes we’ve made.
 Our Audit and Corporate Services Review Committee considers a summary of all complaints quarterly.
 Where there is a need for change, we will develop an action plan setting out what we will do, who will do it and when we plan to do it by.
 We will let you know when changes we’ve promised have been made.

 We believe that all complainants have the right to be heard, understood and respected.
 However, we also consider that our staff have the same rights.
 We therefore expect you to be polite and courteous in your dealings with us.
 We will not tolerate aggressive or abusive behaviour, unreasonable demands or unreasonable persistence.
 We have a separate policy to manage situations when we consider that someone’s actions are unacceptable.

 Please remember our commitment

-If you feel we have done something wrong or badly or that there has been a long delay in dealing with any matter, please tell us about it.
+The Pembrokeshire Coast National Park Authority is committed to providing a high standard of service.
+If you feel we have done something wrong or badly, or that there has been a long delay in dealing with any matter, please tell us about it.
 Only by doing this can we put matters right and acknowledge any mistake on our part.
 This will also enable us to improve our services for the benefit of everyone.